|

 It was better that she should take a bus than walk.

-It was better that she take a bus than walk.
+It was better that she take a bus than walk42.

 It was better for her to take a bus than (to) walk.

-a It is a shame that you __________ arrive always late to
+a It is a shame44 that you __________ arrive always late to your appointments.

 c It’s strange that she __________ say that.